JamesPImes/xlsx_copycull/README.md

 ## Background

 Clients and coworkers often use Excel spreadsheets because they're more intuitive than proper databases.
-So I often have large spreadsheets that need to be broken down into a series of smaller spreadsheets, each copy retaining only a subset of the original rows (without destroying the original spreadsheet).
+So large spreadsheets commonly need to be broken down into a series of smaller spreadsheets, with each copy retaining only a subset of the original rows, and without destroying the original spreadsheet.
 I wrote this module (building on [openpyxl](https://pypi.org/project/openpyxl/), obviously) to iteratively copy the original 'master' spreadsheet and delete the unnecessary rows in each copy, and then to add back in any necessary Excel formulas in each remaining row.

-## How it works
+## How to use

 Basically, we prepare a dict whose keys specify which column headers to look under, and each of whose values is a function to apply to the corresponding cell value in each row, to determine whether to delete a given row.
 Like so: